-Yes, we can listen to the podcasts and read the books and watch the movies.
+Yes, we can listen to podcasts and read books and watch movies.
 But how can we exhibit greatness in the midst of our everyday lives?
 How can we live with greatness while dealing with all the pain of suffering in our lives?
 Who has time for greatness when we have a family and a job and have to keep up with everyone else on social media?

 Greatness seems so elusive that we often give up our quest to find it.
 But greatness is often closer than we realize.

 Someone Who Would Not Fight Back

 Jackie Robinson broke the color barrier in Major League Baseball when he suited up for the Brooklyn Dodgers in 1947.
 Branch Rickey, the owner of the Dodgers, selected Jackie because he needed someone strong enough to make a stand and play baseball without retaliating.
 He needed a person who could rise above the hatred and racism he was bound to face.

 The emotional anguish Jackie Robinson endured is portrayed brilliantly in the movie 42.
 In one of the scenes, Branch Rickey told Jackie about his plans to have him become the first African-American to play in the major leagues.
 Rickey tried to get Jackie to react when he told him about all the hatred he was probably going to face.
 Jackie asked Rickey if he wanted a player who had the guts to fight back.
 Branch Rickey responded that he wanted a player with the guts NOT to fight back.